B-T-D/datespot-suggester/README.md

 - [ ] Add support for hypothetical concurrent DB interactions.
 In a real dating app, multiple users would sometims interact with a single DB object concurrently.
 - [ ] Resy integration.
 Support users booking via Resy; experiment with filtering suggestions by reservation availability.
+- [ ] Configure TravisCI and Coveralls on main branch of repo.
+- [ ] Achieve 100% unit test code coverage.
+- [ ] Improve unit tests to include large, edge, and boundary test cases for the most important algorithms.

 ### Milestone features
 - [ ] Analyze user chats to find keywords relevant to date-location preferences, and tailor that user's suggestions accordingly.